TN 30 (06-24)

 2. The SSI benefit

 The SSI benefit under these deeming rules cannot be higher than it would be if deeming did not apply.
-The payment amount from SI 01320.400C.l. (in this section) is compared to the amount the individual is due based on his or her own income in the budget month; the lesser amount is the payment due.
+The payment amount from SI 01320.400C.l. (in this section) is compared to the amount the individual is due based on their own income in the budget month; the lesser amount is the payment due.
 When a Federally administered optional State supplement is involved, see SI 01320.430.

 D. Examples of spouse-to-spouse deeming rules